-Delayed Opening: During a delayed opening, University officials will publicly announce the specific time at which the University will open.
-All academic classes regularly scheduled to begin prior to the delayed opening time will be cancelled and will not meet; all remaining day and evening classes will commence at their regularly scheduled time.
+Delayed Opening: During a delayed opening, university officials will publicly announce the specific time at which the University will open.
+All on campus academic classes regularly scheduled to begin prior to the delayed opening time will be cancelled and will not meet; all remaining day and evening classes will commence at their regularly scheduled time.
+To ensure compliance with the federal definition of the credit hour (APS 1200.40), instructors are expected to make up missed class time using recorded lectures, assignments, readings, instructional materials, or other alternative forms of instruction.
+Online classes will continue as scheduled.
 All offices and regular business operations will open at the specified delayed time.
-Under a delayed opening, the delayed opening time will apply to all University classes, offices and regular business operations and will be determined with each incident of inclement weather.
+Under a delayed opening, the delayed opening time will apply to all on campus university classes, offices and regular business operations and will be determined with each incident of inclement weather.
 Employees who are not identified as “weather or event essential personnel” are expected to arrive at work by the designated opening time; if they do so, they will not be charged for late arrival.
 Employees arriving after the designated time will be charged the full amount of time that they are late, and employees who do not come to work will be charged a full day’s absence.
 Employees whose shift begins after the delayed opening time should report to work as regularly scheduled.
 Employees designated as “weather or event essential personnel” should report by their regularly scheduled start time regardless of the announced delayed opening, unless advised otherwise by their supervisor.
 “Weather or event essential personnel” arriving after their scheduled start time will be charged the full amount of time that they are late, and employees not coming to work will be charged a full day’s absence.

-Early Dismissal: In the event of an “Early Dismissal,” the University will cease all academic classes and regular business operations at a publicly announced time.
-In such an event, all remaining day and evening classes will be cancelled after the specified time.
-Normal University operations, including all academic classes and regular business operations, will commence at the regularly scheduled time on the next work day.
-In the event of an Early Dismissal, the designated Early Dismissal time for University classes, offices and business operations will be determined with each incident of inclement weather and followed consistently.
+Early Dismissal: In the event of an “Early Dismissal,” the University will cease all on campus academic classes and regular business operations at a publicly announced time.
+In such an event, all remaining on campus day and evening classes will be cancelled after the specified time.
+To ensure compliance with the federal definition of the credit hour (APS 1200.30), instructors are expected to make up missed class time using recorded lectures, assignments, readings, instructional materials, or other alternative forms of instruction.
+Online classes will continue as scheduled.
+Normal university operations, including all academic classes and regular business operations, will commence at the regularly scheduled time on the next work day.
+In the event of an Early Dismissal, the designated Early Dismissal time for on campus university classes, offices and business operations will be determined with each incident of inclement weather and followed consistently.
 Employees who are not identified as “weather or event essential personnel” will be dismissed to go home and will not be charged any leave for the balance of the employee’s work day.
 Employees who leave earlier than the designated dismissal time will be charged leave for the full amount of time that they are absent prior to the dismissal time and employees who do not come to work will be charged a full day’s absence.
 “Weather or event essential personnel” are expected to remain at work as regularly scheduled, unless otherwise directed by their supervisor.
 Employees who have not been identified as “weather or event essential personnel” who have shifts beginning after the designated early dismissal time should not report to work.